Azure-Samples/netappfiles-dotnetcore-snapshot-policy-sdk-sample/README.md

 description: "This project demonstrates how to create a Snapshot Policy for Microsoft.NetApp resource provider using .NETCore SDK.
 ---

-# Azure NetAppFiles SDK Sample - Dual-Protocol for .NETCore
+# Azure NetAppFiles SDK Sample - Snapshot Policy for .NETCore

 This project demonstrates how to use a Java sample application to create a Snapshot Policy for the Microsoft.NetApp resource provider.